 Years later, when I began flying in and out of Denver International Airport, I thought my memories of Stapleton Airport had faded.
 It wasn’t until the summer of 2004 that those childhood memories swiftly resurfaced.
 I unexpectedly took a detour heading from north Aurora, making my way toward Downtown Denver.
 I suddenly connected onto a street that somehow seemed familiar to my internal GPS.
 It briefly almost felt like déjà vu.
 Or that I had been there in a past life.
 It just didn’t seem possible, as the street was lined with colorful and beautifully designed, new homes.
 I’m now ashamed to say that I was in such disbelief at the time – comparing the architectural perfection to that of a set on The Truman Show – that for about a tenth of a second, I was unquestionably certain I had entered The Twilight Zone.
 But then I somehow managed to get my bearings and make a prompt return to my reality.
 I exited what was unknowingly Stapleton’s first neighborhood.
 Made my way to Quebec Street.
 Left wondering, “What was that?” and “How did I get there?”

 Almost a year later, I returned.
-For this is when I received a job offer to work for Forest City, the master developer of the Stapleton redevelopment.
+For this is when I received a job offer to work for Forest City (now Brookfield Properties), the master developer of the Stapleton redevelopment.
 After thorough research, in preparation for the job interview and following acceptance of the position, my “ah-ha” moment was solidified.
 This was the community I stumbled upon one year prior.

 I still find myself trying to figure out how I took that unexpected detour into Stapleton.
 In hindsight, I believe my internal GPS wanted that detour street to be Moline Way.
 Turns out I ventured onto what is now Central Park Boulevard and into Filing two (a.k.a.
 East 29th Avenue neighborhood).